ODR Approved Accommodations

 4-3-2-1 Process for Housing Selection

-Students who have filled out a Housing Application and have not participated in selection for TLC, Flexible Housing, Same Building Sign-Up, ODR, or have not been pulled into an assignment, will go through the 4-3-2-1 process to select their room for next year.
+Students who have filled out a Housing Application and have not participated in selection for Flexible Housing, Same Building Sign-Up, ODR, or have not been pulled into an assignment, will go through the 4-3-2-1 process to select their room for next year.
 They will be allowed to assign roommates if they have a roommate group and must fill the space based on the number of members in the roommate group.
 The 4-3-2-1 process is based on the size of the roommate group and student classification.
 4 person groups will select first starting with seniors, then juniors, and then sophomores.
-After that 3 person groups will select, starting with seniors, juniors, etc. Each student will receive a time slot which will let them know when they can log in to the Housing Portal and select a room space.
+After that 3 person groups will select, starting with seniors, juniors, etc. Each student will receive a time slot that will let them know when they can log in to the Housing Portal and select a room space.
 The time slots will be given out in a lottery fashion to make the process as fair as possible.
-Time slots will be delivered to student’s UMW email address on March 27.
+Time slots will be delivered to student’s UMW email address.

-When the date and time on a student’s time slot arrives, that student will be able to log into the Housing Portal and search for rooms based on building, floor, and room number and their roommate size.
+When the date and time on a student’s time slot arrives, that student will be able to log into the Housing Portal and search for rooms based on building, floor, room number, and their roommate group size.
 A 4 person group will only see 4 person apartments and suites, a 3 person group will only see 3 person apartments in the UMW Apartments, a 2 person group will see double rooms available, and a 1 person group will see available standalone single rooms and vacant spaces.
 When the student finds the room they want, they can select it and assign themselves to the space.
 It is important to check the room to ensure it has the desired number of vacancies BEFORE assigning anyone to the room.
 If they have a roommate group and are the group leader, they should also then assign the roommates to the other vacancies in the room if there are any.
 Please remember to keep your roommate group to the same size as the room you want to select.
 It is recommended that the members of a roommate group discuss their time slots and the person with the highest classification and earliest time slot be made the group leader.

 Once a room has been selected and roommates assigned (if applicable) an email will be sent to the student’s UMW email address letting them know they have completed the Housing Selection process.